Cathedral Square, Christchurch: Transport function

+When steam trams began operating in the city in 1880, they left from the Square.
+Later, when buses replaced trams in 1954, the Square was used as the main point of departure.
 For many years, the square was a busy road intersection.
 In 1962, the road in front of the cathedral was closed.
 In 1972 it was redeveloped to provide large pedestrian areas, and the south-west quadrant was closed to traffic.